 Marine Biology 2018

-Euroscicon Ltd offers all the participants from all over the Globe to attend “12th International Conference on Oceanography & Marine Biology” during June 28-29, 2018 at Berlin, Germany.
+Euroscicon Ltd offers all the participants from all over the Globe to attend “12th International Conference on Oceanography & Marine Biology” during December 3-4, 2018 at Rome, Italy.
 It includes prompt Keynote presentations, Oral presentations (Speaker forum and Young research forum), Poster presentations, and Exhibitions.
 This is going to be one of the most notable events of the year.
 It will bring all the Scientists, Professors and Delegates together for a remarkable success.

 The Theme of the Conference is "Synchronous Evolution of Marine Sciences".
 The main objective is to bring all the leading academic scientists, researchers and research scholars together to exchange and share their experiences and research results about all the aspects of Marine Science.
 It also provides the premier interdisciplinary forum for researchers, practitioners and educators to present and discuss the most recent innovations, trends, and concerns, practical challenges encountered and the solutions adopted in the field of Oceanography.
 The conference program will cover a wide variety of topics relevant to the Marine Science, including: Physical significance of Oceanography, Marine Geology, various technology in marine science, Marine Pollution, Marine Biology and so on.